 It is important for students to register for courses during the registration periods due to availability of courses.
 Late registrants will be assessed a late fee.
 Traditional students who fail to register by the close of the first week of classes will be withdrawn from the College.
-First-time students are registered by the Records office and returning students may register for classes online, through my.centralpenn.edu.
+First-time students are registered by the Records Office or an advisor.
+Returning students may register for classes online, through my.centralpenn.edu.